Sazzzel/Hearth_Keeper/README.md

 ![ERD Image]()
 *Database Schema (ERD) for Hearth Keeper displaying relationships between components within the database*

-This Entity Relationship Diagram(ERD) demonstrates how each feature interacts with each other and the connected PostgreSQL Database.
-Using Django's User Model, and Django AllAuth to carry out all user authentication, a user_id is created when the user registers with their username and email.
-This allows the user create profile which is used to long into the site, create new recipes, add comments and photos to recipes, rate the recipes and create and manage their own My Cookbook which contains their favourite recipes.
+The Entity Relationship Diagram (ERD) illustrates how various features interact with each other and connect to the PostgreSQL database.
+The system uses Django's built-in User model and Django AllAuth for user authentication.
+Upon registration, a user_id is created for each user, based on their username and email.
+This allows the user to create a profile, which is used to log into the site.
+Users can then create new recipes, upload photos, add comments to recipes, rate them, and manage their personal "My Cookbook," which contains their favourite recipes.

 The Comments Model were inspired by the blog walkthrough by the Code Institute.
 This takes the username of the user via the user_Id as a forigenkey and lets them leave a comment on a recipe via the recipe_id that will require the admin to review and approve.